wso2/docs-is/en/docs/guides/identity-federation/google.md

     You are redirected to the Google login page.

-3. If you don't have **Google One Tap** enabled, you need to click **Sign in with Google**.
+3. If you don't have **Google One Tap** enabled, click **Sign in with Google**.

     ![Google login page]({{base_path}}/assets/img/samples/sign-in-google.png)

 4. Select your preferred Google account and sign in using your Google credentials.

-You are redirected to the Pickup sample homepage.
+You are redirected to the sample application's home page.

 ### Sign in with Google One Tap

-Google One Tap is a personalized authentication feature provided by Google as a trending federated authentication option.
-When a browser has an authenticated google session, a personalized sign-in/sign-up button will appear instead of a conventional Google sign-in button.
+Google One Tap is a personalized authentication feature provided by Google.
+When a browser has an already authenticated google session, a personalized sign-in/sign-up button will appear instead of a conventional Google sign-in button.
 Note that this feature applies to One Tap-supported web applications.

 !!!
 Note "Supported Browsers"
     Google One Tap supports for following browsers only.

     -   Chrome
     -   Firefox
     -   Opera

+![Google One Tap login]({{base_path}}/assets/img/samples/google-onetap-login.png)

 When Google One Tap is enabled, the conventional Google sign-in button will not be available on the login page.
-However, the application user can close the One Tap personalized button and re-enable the conventional Google Sign-in button as shown below.

-![Google One Tap login]({{base_path}}/assets/img/samples/google-onetap-login.png)

-Note that closing the One Tap personalized login button will go through a cool-down mechanism to enable it again which is defined by Google.
-That is, when you close the Google One-Tap login window, it will take 2 hours to enable it again unless cookies are cleared.
+However, the application user can close the One Tap personalized button and re-enable the conventional Google Sign-in button.
+As defined by Google, when the user closes the Google One Tap option, it will take two hours to enable it again unless cookies are cleared.

 !!! info "Related topics"
     [Concepts: Introduction to Identity Federation]({{base_path}}/references/concepts/identity-federation/)